 ARTICLE I: MEMBERSHIP

-(A) Under the Cooperative’s Membership Application Procedure: Any Person or Firm seeking to become a member of the Cooperative ("applicant") must, to the satisfaction of the Cooperative and within a reasonable time of using, receiving or purchasing any Cooperative Service, complete and submit to Cooperative (individually or by providing to the Cooperative information required by the Cooperative for the completion of such application form by Cooperative personnel as to applicant) a written application for membership on a form provided by the Cooperative for that purpose agreeing:
+(A) Under the Cooperative's Membership Application Procedure: Any eligible Person or Firm seeking to become a Member of the Cooperative ("applicant") must, to the satisfaction of the Cooperative and within a reasonable time of using, receiving or purchasing Electric Service, complete and submit to the Cooperative (individually or by providing to the Cooperative information required by the Cooperative for the completion of such application form by Cooperative personnel as to applicant) a written application for membership on a form provided by the Cooperative for that purpose agreeing:

-- (2) to pay the Cooperative (i) for all Cooperative Services used, received, or purchased by the member or at, or for, any dwelling or structure owned, controlled, or directly occupied by the member at prices, rates, or amounts determined by the Board, and in a manner specified by the Cooperative; (ii) all dues, assessments, fees, deposits, contributions, or other amounts required by these Bylaws, the Board or by Applicable Law; and (iii) unless waived in writing by the Board, or waived pursuant to Board policy generally applicable to all applicants, pay the Cooperative any outstanding amounts owed the Cooperative by the applicant; and
+- (2) to pay the Cooperative (i) for all Cooperative Services used, received, or purchased by the Member at, or for, any dwelling, structure, apparatus, or point of delivery, owned, controlled, or directly occupied by the Member at prices, rates, or amounts determined by the Board, and in a manner specified by the Cooperative; (ii) all dues, assessments, fees, deposits, contributions, or other amounts required by these Bylaws, the Board or by Applicable Law; and (iii) unless waived in writing by the Board, or waived pursuant to Board policy generally applicable to all applicants, pay the Cooperative any outstanding amounts owed the Cooperative by the applicant; and

 - (3) to complete any additional or supplemental document or contract required by the Board for the Cooperative Services which the applicant is seeking to use, receive, or purchase.